No booking fees on the app

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Leicester to Birmingham International trains are generally punctual, but delays or disruptions can happen due to weather, strikes, and other factors.
-With Train Journey Planner, finding a train timetable for your trip is simple.
-Enter your departure and arrival stations to view a detailed schedule of available trains.
-Provide your travel details to find the best routes, connections, and train times.
+While Leicester to Birmingham International trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
+Finding a train timetable for your trip from Leicester to Birmingham International is easy with Train Journey Planner.
+Simply enter your departure and arrival stations to get a detailed schedule of available trains.
+Input your travel details to discover the best routes, connections, and train times.

 Yes, most trains on the Leicester to Birmingham International route offer amenities like Wi-Fi, food services, and various seating options.
 Additional facilities may include power sockets, accessibility features, and luggage storage.
 Check the specific amenities offered by the train operator when booking, as these can vary.